Skip to main content

 @OnInsert + @OnDeleteNo

-If you need to handle both DELETE and other operations while filtering, use @Pipeline for server-side filtering instead, or move the filter logic directly into your handler method.
+If you need to handle DELETE events alongside other operations while filtering, use @Pipeline for server-side filtering, guard the @Filter predicate against Optional.empty(), or move the filter logic directly into your handler method.

 Checkpoint Interaction